aserranoga/MS-Reporter/Readme.md

 [DEFAULT]
 formula = C675H1098N198O203S6
 preview_charge_range = 5-30
+output_mode = sigfigs
-decimals = 4
+precision = 7
 ```

 - "formula"             : The molecular formula (e.g., C675H1098N198O203S6).
 - "preview_charge_range": The default range of protonation states to preview, in the format start-end (e.g., 5-30).
-- "decimals"     : The number of decimal places for the calculated m/z values (except for the comparison, which always uses 4 decimals).
+- "output_mode"         : Specifies the output formatting mode for the calculated m/z values.
+                          Use "decimals" to display a fixed number of decimals, or "sigfigs" to display a fixed number of significant figures.
+- "precision"           : If output_mode is "decimals", this is the number of decimal places.
+                          If output_mode is "sigfigs", this is the number of significant figures.

 Usage:
 ------